PurdueDualityLab/memoized-regex-engine/README.md

 ./re [your args here]
 ```

 The usage message gives details.
+You can also see example queries from the test suite.

 The engine is instrumented.
 - You can watch progress by running the engine with the environment variable `MEMOIZATION_LOGLVL=debug`.